loadingio/ldcover/README.md

-# ldCover
+# ldcover

 vanilla popup / dialog library.

 ## Usage

-var ldcv = new ldCover({ ... });
+var ldcv = new ldcover({ ... });

 configurations:

  * root: container.
  * type: additional class to add. default: ''. space seprated.
  * transform-fix: true/false. default: false.
-   add a 'shown' class after ldCover is shown, which removes transform from .inner block. useful when content is blurred due to transform, but might lead to glitches when doing transition. use it carefully.
+   add a 'shown' class after ldcover is shown, which removes transform from .inner block. useful when content is blurred due to transform, but might lead to glitches when doing transition. use it carefully.
  * delay: milliseconds. default 300. should be aligned with transition duration. use to control 'shown' and 'running' classes.
  * auto-z: update root's z-index automatically. default true.
  * base-z: the minimal z-index of root. default 1000.
-   - with auto-z, ldCover keeps track of all cover' z-index and always use larger z-index for newly toggled covers. base-z is then used as a base value for all auto-z covers.
+   - with auto-z, ldcover keeps track of all cover' z-index and always use larger z-index for newly toggled covers. base-z is then used as a base value for all auto-z covers.
  * animation: optional space separated class list.
    - will be added to .inner node when toggling on, and removed when toggling off.
    - handy for adding customized animation from libraries like transition.css or animate.css.